Khushi6517/Fe-Code1/README.md

 1. Structured HTML/CSS: Create a structured layout and style the elements for a visually appealing interface.
 2. Responsive Design: Ensure the application adapts to different screen sizes using CSS media queries.
-3. Semantic HTML: Use semantic elements for accessibility and SEO benefits.
 4. Interactive Features: Add CSS transitions and animations for user interactions.

 Backend (JavaScript and Firebase): (BY ATHULYA ANILKUMAR AND KHUSHI SINGH)